Towards a realistic interpretation of quantum mechanics providing a model of the physical world: Proposed physical model of the quantum world

 \emph{I do not propose any modification of that core, but claim that the rest of the quantum formalism is dispensable}, although it may be useful in practice.
 I think that it is flawed to introduce physical operations as a part of the postulates of quantum mechanics, for instance `preparation' or `measurement'.
 Therefore it is not appropriate to stablish any rigid correspondence between `preparation' and `density matrix' or between `measurement' and `selfadjoint operator' (or POVM).
 Preparation is a rather complex set of physical manipulations whence the density matrix appropriate for a microscopic system may be guessed, rather than derived, most times after a process of trial and error on the part of the scientists performing the particular preparation.
 Similarly for the measurement.
 Indeed an empirical result is taken as a valid discovery only after the relevant experiment has been critically analyzed and repeated by different groups of researchers.
 This view agrees with what Bell wrote: ``I am now convinced that the word `measurement' has now been so abused that the field would be significantley advanced by banning its use altogether, in favour for example of the word `experiment'.'' (\cite{Bell87}, page 166)

-As a consequence I believe that a formalization like eq.$\left( \ref {Spekkens}\right) $ or theorems derived from it, like the one by Pusey et al. \cite{Pusey} are of limited value.
+As a consequence I believe that a formalization of preparations and measurements or theorems derived from it, like the one by Pusey et al.\cite {Pusey} are of limited value.
 Furthermore, as pointed out in the subsection devoted to Bell's theorem, it is an undue extrapolation to assume that all density matrices may correspond to physical states.
 Hence it follows that the boundary of the set of (physical) density opertors is not the set of idempotent oparators (or what is equivalent, the set of state vectors) and the very concept of `quantum pure state' is not well defined.

 In summary I propose to search for a realistic interpretation of quantum mechanics, or equivalently a physical model of the microworld, using only the core of the formalism as defined above.
 That is the Hilbert space structure, the equations and Born\'{}s rule, without attempting to attach a meaning to the remaining postulates, which does not preclude their practical usefulness.